 As an organization, we learned from the coronavirus pandemic across the world and our participants have improved in many ways.

-Some of the highlight of lessons are:
+Some of the lessons are:

 - Don’t wait!
 Get prepared for the day of war and it should be done in the time of peace